LucernaSancta/advanced-snake/docs/code/logging.md

 ```

 By customizing the logging level and using the logger effectively, you can gain valuable insights into the application's behavior while debugging or monitoring.

+---

+⚠️ATTENTION⚠️ Code documentation is NOT regualary updated, this docs may be outdated